 Payment of Fees:

-For 3-4 year olds: the government grant currently provides 15 free hours of childcare, or, if eligible up to 30 hours.
-If you wish to have more than 15 hours and are not eligible to claim for 30 the hourly rate is £6.00.
+For 3–4-year-olds: the government grant currently provides 15 free hours of childcare.
+THE TERM AFTER your child’s 3rd Birthday If you wish to have more than 15 hours the cost is £7.50 per hour.

 Please note we require four weeks term time notice or payment in lieu if you wish to reduce existing sessions or withdraw your child permanently from playgroup .